PrivateAIM/documentation/src/guide/deployment/node-installation.md

 <a href="/files/values_separate_idp.yaml" download>separate IDP example</a>.

 ## Installation
+At this point, you should have the following:

-Once you have created and configured your values file (e.g. `my-values.yaml`) with the required credentials, it can then be used to install the FLAME Node.
+* A values file (e.g. `my-values.yaml`) with the robot credentials for this node
+* A private key stored in a file called `private_key.pem`

+If both of these files are in your current working directory, then you can proceed with deploying the FLAME Node by either using the FLAME repo <u>**OR**</u> cloning the Github repository.

 ::: info Note
 The Helm release name `flame-node` is used in the following examples, but any release name can be used in place of it.